ItzLevvie/MicrosoftTeams-msinternal/README.md

 # Welcome to the build repository for Microsoft Teams

-This repository contains multiple files which includes various builds for Microsoft Teams.
+This repository contains multiple files:
+* defconfig
+* defconfig2

 > [!IMPORTANT]
 > If you have any feedback for Microsoft Teams (free), please submit them to our [public feedback portal](https://aka.ms/teamslifefeedback), or to our [private feedback portal - only available to Microsoft employees](https://aka.ms/teamslifeinternalfeedback).